Dissociative Identity Disorder: Contemporary Look at a Classic Mystery

 - Stacy is a shy little girl who plays incessantly with her hair, often hiding her face beneath it.
 She speaks in a high-pitched voice with a strangely archaic syntax and vocabulary, and controls the body only briefly.
 Stacy's name is derived from her function, which was to "stay" and "see" what happened when Cassandra was abused.

 Cassandra is unusual even today, but her case is not unique.
-Dr. Richard Kluft of the University of Pennsylvania Medical School has found that the average number of alternate personalities in a multiple is 8 - 13, though dual personalities are still "not too uncommon" in men and there are other "super-multiples" with more than 100 alternates.
+Dr. Richard Kluft of the University of Pennsylvania Medical School has found that the average number of alternate personalities is 8 - 13, though dual personalities are still "not too uncommon" in men and there are other "super-multiples" with more than 100 alternates.

-Inner Faces of MPD
+Inner Faces of DID

 If one could imagine the original personality "on stage" with one or more alters "in the wings" watching and/or talking to or about the original, one could begin to approximate the daily torment experienced by the original or host.
 When the original, host or presenting personality becomes aware that an alter or group of alters want to torture, humiliate, or even "murder" him/her, each waking moment is filled with dread.
 As a former patient of mine put it, "It is as if I took out a contract on myself."

-Alternate personalities who are aware of the thoughts, feelings or actions of other alters are said to be co-conscious (a term coined by one of the first U. S. investigators of multiple personality, Dr. Morton Prince).
+Alternate personalities who are aware of the thoughts, feelings or actions of other alters are said to be co-conscious (a term coined by one of the first U. S. investigators of DID, Dr. Morton Prince).
 Frequently, a primary personality will be amnesiac for other alters, while one or more secondary personalities is co-conscious.

 Co-presence is the ability of an alter to influence the experience or behavior of another personality.
-Psychiatrists such as Dr. Richard Kluft of the University of Pennsylvania (who coined the term) and de Vito think that co-presence may be a factor in producing many of the diverse symptoms that multiples exhibit.
+Psychiatrists such as Dr. Richard Kluft of the University of Pennsylvania (who coined the term) and de Vito think that co-presence may be a factor in producing many of the diverse symptoms that people living with DID exhibit.
 These encompass the full range of classical dissociative and conversion symptoms- blindness, paralysis, etc. - as well as unusual symptoms such as dissociative void, in which the body appears temporarily vacant of any personality.
 The latter, de Vito said, may reflect an internal struggle for executive control among alters.

-Another unusual symptom sometimes observed in MPD is dissociative panic.
+Another unusual symptom sometimes observed in DID is dissociative panic.
 This occurs when no alter can maintain control of the body for more than a few minutes, so that a rapid cycling or switching of personalities results.
 An episode of dissociative panic was described in The Minds of Billy Milligan following the administration of the anti-psychotic drug Thorazine to Billy:

 They threw him into a small bare room...and locked the door.
 When Ragen heard the door slam, he got up to break it down, but Arthur froze him.
 Samuel took the spot, dropping to his knees, wailing, "Oy vey!
 God, why have you forsaken me?"
 Philip cursed and threw himself to the floor; David felt the pain.
 Lying on the mattress, Christene wept; Adalana felt her face wet in the pool of tears.
 Chistoper sat up and played with his shoes.
 Tommy started to check the door to see if he could unlock it, but Arthur yanked him off the spot.
 Allen started calling for his lawyer.
 April, filled with desire for revenge, saw the place burning.
 Devin cursed.
 Steve mocked him.
 Lee laughed.
 Bobby fantasized that he could fly out the window.
 Jason threw a tantrum.
 Mark, Walter, Martin and Timothy raved wildly in the locked room.
 Shawn made a buzzing sound.
 Arthur no longer controlled the undesirables.